Margaret Atwood Turns 82: Celebrating Canada’s Queen of Letters With the Essential Atwood Reading List

 Oryx and Crake, published in 2003, launches Atwood’s celebrated Maddaddam Trilogy, which also includes The Year of the Flood and Maddaddam.
 The books depict a North American landscape that is ravaged by ecological disaster and inhabited by a genetically modified race of quasi-humans, the Crakers.
 In an interview around the book’s publication, Atwood said that almost all the strange events and transformations in the book could happen — and that some had already happened through gene splicing and other forms of bioengineering.

-A series adaptation of the trilogy is in the works at Paramount Television and Anonymous Content.
+A series adaptation of the trilogy is in the works by — who else? — Hulu.

 Companion Read: Station Eleven by Emily St. John Mandel

-When the end of the world comes, it seems to start in Toronto, during a performance of King Lear.
-The early pages of Station Eleven, as a plague spreads through the city, are chilling and harrowing, but it’s what comes after the end that truly dazzles in Mandel’s novel (which is being made into a TV series.)
+When the end of the world comes, it seems to start in Toronto during a performance of King Lear.
+The early pages of Station Eleven, as a plague spreads through the city, are chilling and harrowing, but it’s what comes after the end that truly dazzles in Mandel’s novel (which is being made into a TV series by HBO.)
 The world after the plague is a place of mystery and recovery, where questions are answered and more are uncovered.